-Next time superior-sounding politicians lecture us on the need to sign up unquestioningly to the shared values of liberal, democratic Britain, or 'civilised' US perhaps someone ought to raise a few caveats.
+Next time superior-sounding politicians lecture us on the need to sign up unquestioningly to the shared values of liberal, democratic Britain, or 'civilised' US or Canada perhaps someone ought to raise a few caveats.

 7th May 2013

 David Pildich in Daily Express: "In the rebellion, groups of Kenyans attacked officials and white farmers who had settled in the country’s most fertile lands.

 The alleged victims say they were beaten and sexually assaulted by officers acting for the British administration trying to suppress the uprising.